 Marine engine driver grade 3 near coastal

-This certificate will allow you to work as:
+This certificate will allow you to work:

-- In the engine room of a vessel up to 80 metres long with propulsion power up to 3000 kilowatts.
+- in the engine room of a vessel with an inboard engine with propulsion power up to 3000 kilowatts within the EEZ

-To be eligible for a Marine engine driver grade 3 near coastal certificate you must:
+To be eligible for a Marine engine driver grade 3 near coastal certificate, you must:

-- Be at least 16 years of age on the certificate issue date.
+- Be at least 16 years of age on the certificate issue date

 For more information, select what you need to apply for below.

 AMSA does not assess trade qualifications.
 If you hold a trade qualification that is not listed in Marine Order 505, you will need to get assessed as equivalent to one that is.
 An RTO who delivers one of the qualifications or trades listed in Marine Order 505 can do this through recognition of prior learning (RPL).
 We will accept a letter of equivalence from this RTO once your trade has been assessed as equivalent.